bsolomon1124/misc/azure/azure_notes.md

 - Uses Azure Load Balancer at the transport level (TCP)
 - Applies sophisticated URL-based routing rules to support several advanced scenarios (application layer/OSI layer 7 load balancing)
 - Benefits:
-    - **Cookie affinity**: Useful when you want to keep a user session on the same backend server.
+    - **Cookie affinity**: Useful when you want to keep a user session on the same backend server
     - **SSL termination**.
 Manages your SSL certificates and passes unencrypted traffic to the backend servers to avoid encryption/decryption overhead
     - **Web application firewall**.
-Application gateway supports a sophisticated firewall (WAF) with detailed monitoring and logging to detect malicious attacks against your network infrastructure.
+Application gateway supports a sophisticated firewall (WAF) with detailed monitoring and logging to detect malicious attacks against your network infrastructure
     - **URL rule-based routes**.
 Application Gateway allows you to route traffic based on URL patterns, source IP address and port to destination IP address and port.
-This is helpful when setting up a content delivery network.
+This is helpful when setting up a content delivery network
     - **Rewrite HTTP headers**.
-You can add or remove information from the inbound and outbound HTTP headers of each request to enable important security scenarios, or scrub sensitive information such as server names.
+You can add or remove information from the inbound and outbound HTTP headers of each request to enable important security scenarios, or scrub sensitive information such as server names

 **Content delivery network (CDN)**: a distributed network of servers that delivers web content to users with minimal latency.